kyma-project/kyma/docs/kyma/05-01-overview.md

   Cluster installation
   </summary>

-  Cluster installations are based on a released Kyma version.
+  The installation is based on a released Kyma version.
   You can find the list of available components in the release artifact **kyma-installer-cluster.yaml**.
-  The necessary overrides, if any, are described in relevant [installation procedure](#installation-install-kyma-on-a-cluster).
+  Any necessary overrides are described in the [installation procedure](#installation-install-kyma-on-a-cluster).
   All the other configuration values are defined directly in components released with the Kyma version.
   </details>
 </div>